 Start as soon as possible, even if you don’t feel like it.
 The sooner you do, the sooner you’ll move on.
 At this moment your chances of meeting the love of your life could be better than ever!
 The average marriage now lasts under seven years and this means new singles are coming on the scene all the time.
 Around sixteen million people are now using online dating.
 You don’t need to worry about getting into a rebound relationship: new research shows that people marrying on the rebound are no more likely to fail than those who wait.
 Not to worry if you are older: The American Association of Retired Persons found in a recent survey that 70 percent of single baby boomers are actively dating.

 Johns Hopkins researchers recommend practicing relaxation techniques to get rid of heartache.
 These include meditation, deep breathing or journaling out your feelings.
-Practice any or all of these techniques and you will bounce back from loss more rapidly.
+So be sure to practice any or all of these techniques and you will bounce back from loss more rapidly.
 In fact, it’s best to create a daily practice where you commune with a Power greater than yourself.